Personal Injury -- Plaintiff Law

 When the injury is caused by someone else’s conduct, you may not need to pay for your recovery on your own.
 A personal injury lawsuit could compensate you for the cost of your medical care, lost wages, disability, and pain and suffering.

-The exact rules and processes for a successful personal injury suit depend on the state, so it’s important to follow Missouri’s specific standards.
+The exact rules and processes for a successful personal injury suit depend on the state.
+After an injury in Columbia, Kansas City, or Saint Louis, it is important to follow Missouri’s specific standards.

 A personal injury is any physical, mental, or emotional harm you have.
 A lawsuit for personal injury is an attempt to collect financial compensation from someone who caused that harm.
 In Missouri, both intentional and accidental acts could lead to a personal injury suit.